soham2512/soham2512/README.md

 <h3> 🧑 I'm a Programmer, Developer, and Freelancer!!</h3>

-- 🔭 I’m currently working as a Team Leader at Google Student Developer Clubs (university of windsor)
+- 🔭 I’m currently working as a Software Engineer Intern @ TD Bank Group

-- 🌱 I’m currently learning **Almost Everything 🤣**
+- 🌱 I’m currently learning **Almost Everything 🤣**, Data Engineering and Web Dev using React JS and Node JS.

 - 👨‍💻 All of my projects are available at [https://github.com/soham2512](https://github.com/soham2512)

-- 💬 Ask me about **Python,JavaScript, Machine Learning, Data Analysis and React.JS**
+- 💬 Ask me about **Python,JavaScript, Machine Learning, Data Analysis (Data Engineering) and React.JS**

 - 📫 How to reach me **shahsoham2512@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/sohamshah2512/](https://www.linkedin.com/in/sohamshah2512/)

-- ⚡ Fun fact **I love to code**
+- ⚡ Fun fact **I love to code and work in collaborative team enviornment**

 <hr>